veronica-f-reyes/individual-project/README.md

 ![equation](https://latex.codecogs.com/gif.latex?%5Cinline%20H_a): There is a relationship between winning and the number of plate appearances.

-FINDING: We reject the hypothesis that winning is not related to number of total plate appearances in a game
+`FINDING`: We reject the hypothesis that winning is not related to number of total plate appearances in a game

 ### Hypothesis 6: Is winning related to the number of doubles that were hit in the game?